RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 ### The "optional" approach (a brainstorm proposal) (jmb)

-Let's see how the "optional" approach could work in a non-oo interpreter, for example Regina Rexx.
+Let's see how the "optional" approach could work in a non-oo interpreter as, for example, Regina Rexx.
 Unicode would be loaded by an OPTIONS instruction.

-This loading would be undoable (i.e., you wouldn't be able to unload Unicode once loaded).
+    OPTIONS UNICODE -- Or OPTIONS Text, etc. This is not a name proposal This loading would be undoable (i.e., you wouldn't be able to unload Unicode once loaded).
 Implementations may choose to implement Unicode as a separate library.

 * Unicode support would offer several new BIFs.
-Let's call the main one **TEXT** (this is not a name proposal).
-TEXT(string) would return a Unicode value (to be defined shortly).
-With a little help from the interpreter, static, parse-time analysis, would be able to determine if calls to TEXT were indeed to be resolved to the new BIF, so that calls with a literal argument could be treated as **literal Unicode strings** and optimized as such.
+Let's call the main one **TEXT** (again, this is not a name proposal).
+TEXT(string) would return _a Unicode string_ (to be defined shortly).
+With a little help from the interpreter, static, parse-time analysis, would be able to determine if calls to TEXT were indeed to be resolved to the new BIF, and then calls with a literal argument could be treated as **literal Unicode strings** and optimized as such.

-* The **result** from TEXT would be the very same string received as an argument (or a copy of the string if the original had active references to it), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an **Unicode string**.
+* The **result** from a call to TEXT would be the very same string received as an argument (or a copy of the string if the original had active references to it), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an **Unicode string**.

-* The **encoding** to use would be the same as the one used in the program file.
-An optional, second argument could make the encoding explicit: TEXT("string", "UTF-8").
+* The **encoding** to use would be the same as the one used in the program file, if supported by Rexx.
+An explicit encoding could be specified using an OPTIONS instruction.

+    ```OPTIONS UNICODE ENCODING(ISO-8859-1)```

+* **Explicit encodings**.
+An optional, second argument to TEXT could make the encoding explicit:

+    ```TEXT("string", "UTF-8").```

 * If any encoding errors were found, a **new condition** would be raised.
 An optional third parameter could be specified to allow ignoring of encoding errors, e.g., TEXT("string", "UTF-8", "Ignore").
 The fact that there was or not an encoding error would be stored as part of the string status, and would be accesible using a specialized BIF.